jmd-dk/concept/doc/parameters/parameters.rst

      Ωcdm = 0.27 - Ων

 in the parameter file.
-As ``Ων`` unlike ``h`` is non-trivial to compute from existing parameters, its value will be printed at the beginning of the CO\ *N*\ CEPT run (when running with massive neutrinos).
+As ``Ων`` unlike ``h`` is non-trivial to compute from the user-defined parameters, its value will be printed at the beginning of the CO\ *N*\ CEPT run (when running with massive neutrinos).